List of Virtual Console games for Wii (Japan): PC Engine

-SEGA Mark III / SEGA Master System
+Master System

-14 SEGA Mark III / SEGA Master System games were available, which was released in 1985 by SEGA.
+14 Master System games were available, which was released in 1985 by Sega.

-SEGA Mega Drive
+Sega Mega Drive

-91 SEGA Mega Drive games were available, which was released in 1988 by SEGA.
+91 Mega Drive games were available, which was released in 1988 by Sega.

 Neo Geo

 75 Neo Geo games were available, which was released in 1990 by SNK.

 MSX

-8 MSX games and 7 MSX2 games were available, with the MSX standard launched in 1983, and the MSX2 standard launched in 1986, both by Microsoft Japan and ASCII.
+9 MSX games and 6 MSX2 games were available, with the MSX standard launched in 1983, and the MSX2 standard launched in 1986, both by Microsoft Japan and ASCII.

 Virtual Console Arcade

-78 arcade games were available, most of them by Bandai Namco Entertainment, others from other video game developers like SEGA, Taito, and Capcom.
+78 arcade games were available, most of them by Bandai Namco Entertainment, others from other video game publishers like Sega, Taito, and Capcom.

-Update notes

-There was no update in the week of New Year: January 2, 2007; January 1, 2008; December 30, 2008; December 29, 2009 etc.

-Additional updates have occurred on Fridays during 2007: April 6; August 10 and September 28.

-There was no update in the second week of August every year due to the Obon Festival: August 14, 2007; August 12, 2008 etc.

-Additional updates have occurred on Thursdays: September 20, 2007 (due to the Friday being a holiday) and March 26, 2009.

-Starting from 2009, there is no update during each Golden Week: May 5, 2009; May 4, 2010 and May 3, 2011.

-There was no update on Citizen's Holiday: September 22, 2009.

-Starting from 2010, there are sometimes WiiWare-only or no Wii Shop updates: May 18; August 17; August 24; September 28 etc.